henryubuntu/Data-Science/README.md

 ∀ All code organized (of the topics I liked the most, ja ja ja ;) )

-+ Please, can you be eerily patient? -> ᵦₑ ᵣᵢ𝒸ₕ
++ Please, can you be eerily patient to learn all of this fast? -> ᵦₑ ᵣᵢ𝒸ₕ

 + Si vis fidelia, learn it, est is divitiae maxima, just remember and do, omnia in mensura et numero et pondere disposuisti.